-For details on the Advanced Create Writer subVI, see Chapter 6 Advanced Concepts and Settings on page 91.
+For details on the Advanced Create Writer subVI, see Chapter 6 Advanced Concepts and Settings on page 100.

 2. Create a While Loop and put a Write subVI inside it.
 We are going to send the loop counter through DDS, so attach that counter to the Writer's data field.
 You can also visualize that value by attaching an indicator to the counter.
-Make sure that the tion to the Wait function.
+Make sure that the working type of data is DBL, if it is not, the error 5002 can be triggered.
+In order to modify the data type, right-click on the VI / Select Type / Numeric (DBL).
+Besides, if you want to delete the coercion point (the red one), you can also add a casting from INT32 to DBL with the function Mathematics / Numeric /Conversion / To Double Precision Float.